ETCLabs/sACN/docs/pages/using_dmx_merger.md

 ## Accessing Source Information

 Each merger provides read-only access to the state of each of its sources, which can be obtained by calling the get source function.
-The state information includes the source's CID, NULL start code levels, universe priority, and per-address priorities if available.
+The state information includes the source's handle, NULL start code levels, universe priority, and per-address priorities if available.

 <!-- CODE_BLOCK_START -->